apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

     Test Plan that will spin up a build of the Apollo [Router][5] with mocked subgraphs and run a simple performance test against it using [vegeta][6].

 As with the "hello, world!"
-Test Plan you will need a local checkout of the [runtime-testing-framework][7] repository and you will need to have the `rtf` binary installed.
+Test Plan you will need to have the `rtf` binary installed.
 Please see the details found in the [Getting Started](./index.md) page for how to get set up if you have not done so already.

 Unlike the "hello, world!" example, these Test Plans requires some additional setup and access to resources which will need to be in place before things will work, so lets sort that out first.

 ## GCP Access